Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 Click on Full page and you can see how your typeform will look, and grab the code from the panel beneath.
 There are no settings for full page embedding.
 Here’s an example.

-At 1 you can see a preview of how your popup will appear.
+On the right you can see a preview of how your popup will appear.

 Here’s an example of each.
 Just click the link to see: